anarancio/nifty-wallet/docs/configuration.md

 When you run RConnect on Regtest with a local node you need to setup all the neccesary infrastructure to allow the wallet to work with RIF Services.
-To do so you need to configure some information about the API's that allow us to access those services.
+To do so you need to configure some API parameters that allow us to access those services.

 If we see the RConnect General Architecture Diagram: